Pet Travel Safety Day is January 2, so the ARL has a few tips to ensure safe travels on your next trip.

-Animal Rescue League of Iowa (ARL) officials are asking for the public's help as they face a record number of homeless animals in their care - over 1,200 animals - and growing each day.
+Animal Rescue League of Iowa (ARL) officials are asking for the public's help as they face a record number of homeless animals in their care - nearly 1,500 animals - and growing each day.

 Temperatures this week are expected to near 100 degrees with heat indexes reaching triple digits.
 Take extra precautions to keep animals safe.

 Four dogs from the Animal Rescue League of Iowa (ARL) are starting training to become companions for veterans.
 Their training program begins at the Clarinda Correctional Facility in Clarinda, IA.
 Eight offenders will work with the dogs for six weeks training them in basic skills and manners.
 At the end of the program the dogs will be adopted to veterans.

 Friends, bonfires, and fireworks make for a great 4th of July celebration, but keep your pet's safety in mind.